bvinoth186/notes/AWS-CSA-Pro.md

   - AD connector (for ad to connect on perm)
   - AWS Shield standards - to protect layer 3 and layer 4 attacks like SYN floods and UDP reflection attacks
   - AWS Shield advanced - includes notification
   - Route 53 and ELB integration should use alias record.
-Not non alias record.
+Not non alias record, A record or CNAME
   - Storage Gateway can store upto 512 TB
   - Can attach multiple ENI (elastic network interface) so can assign multiple ip /EIP's
   - only one virtual private gateway (VGW) can be associated with VPC
+  - A record - to IP
+  - CNAME - to another name. but one name can be associated
+  - Alias - to another name. but multiple name can be associated